 To view the status:

 Access the Main page.
-You can quickly view your Gateway's wireless status in the My Network column.
+You can quickly view the status of all your wireless and wired devices in the My Network column.
 This includes all devices that have recently accessed or are currently connected to the network.